lsymds/Filesystem/docs/adapter-memory.md

 # Memory Adapter

-Baseline.Filesystem ships with an in memory filesystem adapter.
+LSymds.Filesystem ships with an in memory filesystem adapter.
 It implements the standard API of the project and adheres to all of its principles around pathing, stores and so on.
 It is very, very fast and is well suited to test projects or projects requiring ephemeral storage.